Mary Eastey

-Mary Towne Eastey (also spelled Esty, Easty, Estey, Eastick, Eastie, or Estye) (bap.
+Mary Towne Eastey (also spelled Esty, Easty, Estey, or Eastwick) (bap.
 August 24, 1634 – September 22, 1692) was a defendant in the Salem witch trials in colonial Massachusetts.
 She was executed by hanging in Salem in 1692.

 Early life

 Mary Eastey was born Mary Towne to William Towne and Joanna Towne (née Blessing) in Great Yarmouth, Norfolk, England.
 She was one of eight children, among them her sisters and fellow Salem defendants Rebecca Nurse and Sarah Cloyce.
 Mary Towne and her family moved to America around 1640.
 She married Isaac Estey, a farmer and barrel-maker, in 1655 in Topsfield, Massachusetts Bay Colony.
-Isaac was born in England on November 27, 1627; the couple had eleven children: Joseph (1657–1739), Sarah (1660–1749), John, Isaac (1662–1714), Hannah, Benjamin, Samuel, Jacob, Joshua, Jeffrey, and Isaac.
+Isaac was born in England on November 27, 1627; the couple had eleven children: Joseph (1657–1739), Sarah (1660–1749), John, Isaac (1662–1714), Hannah, Benjamin, Samuel, Jacob, Joshua, Jeffrey and Mary.

 Accusation and trial

 Like her sister Rebecca Nurse, Eastey was a pious and respected citizen of Salem, and her accusation came as a surprise.
 During the examination on April 22, 1692, when Eastey clasped her hands together, Mercy Lewis, one of the afflicted, imitated the gesture and claimed to be unable to release her hands until Eastey released her own.
 Again, when Eastey inclined her head, the afflicted girls accused her of trying to break their necks.
 Mercy claimed that Eastey's spectre had climbed into her bed and laid her hand upon her breasts.
 In the face of such public hysteria, Mary Eastey defended herself with remarkable eloquence: when she was asked by the magistrates John Hathorne and Jonathan Corwin how far she had complied with Satan, she replied, "Sir, I never complyed with Satan but prayed against him all my dayes, I have no complyance with Satan, in this ...
 I will say it, if it is my last time, I am clear of this sin."
 Hathorne, showing a momentary doubt about her guilt, went so far as to ask the girls if they were quite sure that Mary Eastey was the woman who afflicted them.

 For reasons unknown, Eastey was released from prison on May 18 after two months.
 However, on May 20, Mercy Lewis claimed that Eastey's spectre was afflicting her, a claim which other girls supported.
 A second warrant was issued that night for Eastey's arrest.
 She was taken from her bed and returned to the prison; Lewis ceased her fits after Eastey was chained.
 Eastey was tried and condemned to death on September 9.